binaryphile/www.minimak.org/pages/index.md

 stuck back hunting and pecking most of the time.
 I'd been touch-typing for 20+ years but I couldn't just switch between layouts at will.

-I figured I'd go back to QWERTY and switch between layouts until I could do them both at will.
+I figured I'd go back to QWERTY full-time, get up to speed again and then switch between layouts until I could do them both at will.
 It took months again before I was back at full speed with QWERTY though.
 At that point, I simply wasn't willing to go back to the new layout.
 It was too painful.

 Fast forwarding several more months, I decided perhaps I should have learned a layout more closely related to QWERTY in the hopes that it